dkivrak/Breast-Cancer-Classification/README.md

 # Breast Cancer Classification

-This project aims to classify breast tumors as benign or malignant using the **Breast Cancer Wisconsin (Diagnostic) Dataset**.
-The model used is **Logistic Regression**.
+This simple project aims to classify breast tumors as benign or malignant using the Breast Cancer Wisconsin (Diagnostic) Dataset, using the Logistic Regression model.

 ---